ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

     \int_{4\pi} f_r(x, \Psi \rightarrow \Theta)\,L(x \leftarrow \Psi)\,\cos(N_x, \Psi)\,\mathrm{d}\omega_\Psi.
     $$

--   The integral is calculated over the entire solid angle 4π, and its physical meaning is to take into account the radiation falling on point $x$ of a surface.
+-   The integral is evaluate over the full solid angle 4π, and its physical meaning is to take into account the radiation falling on point $x$ of a surface.

--   This radiation must have been emitted by some surface element $\mathrm{d}\sigma'$ on the scene, corresponding to a point $x'$ in space (see the following figure).
+-   This radiation originates from a surface element $\mathrm{d}\sigma'$ on the scene, corresponding to a point $x'$ in space (see the following figure).

 ---